-National Institute for Research Advancement - NIRA compiles information on think tanks and the information is searchable by country.
+National Institute for Research Advancement - NIRA compiles information on think tanks searchable by country.

-U.S. Department of State Think Tanks List - The state department maintains a list of reputable think tanks working in the arena of international affairs.
+U.S. State Department Think Tanks List - The state department maintains a list of reputable think tanks working in the arena of international affairs.

 American Enterprise Institute

 The American Enterprise Institute is a community of scholars and supporters committed to expanding liberty, increasing individual opportunity and strengthening free enterprise.
 AEI is dedicated to research and education on issues of government, politics, economics and social welfare.
 Internship application deadlines: accepted on a rolling basis.
 It is recommended that you submit your application as early as possible for each term.

 American Institutes for Research (AIR)